Joanna-Renaut/omero-ifanalysis/README.md

 place your Omero final data files in the appropriate folder.

+In the code on line 65, enter your control conditions in the order you would like them to appear in figures.

 Run the analysis.

 You will have multiple figures, a final csv of the abs cell counts and relative cell counts (ratios) in the final-data